DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 410 Hollow Tree Ridge Rd, Darien, CT
 <br />

-The Sponsor Table is currently available for purchase (Benefactor Tables are filled), and **new this year**, the Sponsor Table will have A.J.
-Finn seated at their table!

-All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with A.J.
-Finn from 11:30 to 12 noon, and receive a signed copy of [_The Woman in the Window_](https://dar.to/2zbCp4Q "The Woman in the Window").
-Each table seats 10 people.

-Single tickets are now available.
+Single tickets are still available below.
 Please indicate any seating requests in the Comments section of the form.

 <a href="#Purchase"><button class="btn-u btn-u-lg btn-u-dark-blue" type="button">Purchase Tickets</button></a>
 <br />